 When you fire up the Google Phone app, an indicator now appears alongside the middle tab showing how many calls you've missed.
 Read More

 Google and Microsoft, while not outright enemies, have been engaged in a number of public slap-fights over the years.
 After all: they're competitors, and Google competes with Microsoft in three areas where the company's fortunes have sharply declined (smartphones, the browser wars) or never really got off the ground to begin with (search).

 Microsoft has even been engaged in lawsuits against Android and, under threat of legal action, extracted (and may continue to extract) royalties from companies that make Android devices.
 Microsoft also helped lead the charge in what was likely the impetus that eventually caused the European Commission to file antitrust charges against Google last week.
 Read More

 Lenovo has a lot of things going on these days as it continues to make its Lenovo-branded devices while simultaneously digesting the corpse of Motorola.
 It also has other sub-brands like Zuk.
 The latest device in that family was just announced in China, and it definitely looks good on paper with flagship specs and a reasonable price.
 Read More

 The era of ubiquitous wireless charging isn't quite upon us.
 With metal bodies blocking the connection and fast charging reducing how much time we spend tethered to a wall, most of us don't expect to see all that many people (even those with high-end devices) dropping their phones on pads Read More

 Welcome back to another week of the Android Police Podcast.
 To catch us live on Hangouts On Air every Thursday at 5:30PM PST (subject to change as per the calendar widget below), just head over to androidpolice.com/podcast.
-For the unedited video show, click here.
+For the unedited video show, click here (warning: this video is uncut).
 As always, we'll take your questions at 530-HELLO-AP and also at our email address: podcast at androidpolice dot com.